How to Close a Thank-You Letter

 Thank-you letter greetings and closings may not seem critical, but they help form a well-written letter, so when it comes to thank-you letters, the formalities are also important.
 That's because letter readers have certain expectations of the style and tone of your letter.

-You should thus always include a polite closing, as well as an appropriate greeting, in a thank you note.
+You should always include a polite closing, as well as an appropriate greeting, in a thank you note, letter or email message.

 The close of your letter is a formal way to echo the appreciation you expressed throughout the body of the thank you note.
 It’s the part of the email that may leave a lasting impression.